ReecePollard55/Calculator/README.md

 # Basic Instruction

 1. Install the application and run the provided code.
-2. Run Calcuilator.java.
+2. Run Calculator.java.
-3. Enter integers in the provided whte textboxes.
+3. Enter integers in the provided white textboxes.
-4. Click the buttons to preform basic mathematical operations.
+4. Click the buttons to perform basic mathematical operations.
 5. The user should then be able to observe the given output.

 # Things to Avoid